What are Microservices?

 Service-oriented architecture or SOA is a software development approach that uses reusable software components.
 Each component (or service) contains the code and data integrations the application needs to execute a particular business function, like checking the validity of a customer’s credit card during the online checkout process.
 Because they can reuse services and components in other applications throughout the enterprise, SOA saves development teams significant amounts of time.

-If you think SOA sounds a lot like microservices architecture, you’re correct: both architectures comprise loosely-coupled, independent, reusable services that often work independently.
+If you think SOA sounds a lot like microservices architecture, you’re correct.
+Both architectures comprise loosely-coupled, reusable services that often work independently.
 But there are several differences, as well:

-- Intent: “Built for reuse” or the reusability of components is the primary goal of SOA; for microservices, the mission is “built for replacement,” focusing on team organization and the independent exchangeability of individual components.
+- Intent: Reusability of components is the primary goal of SOA; for microservices, the mission is “built for replacement,” focusing on team organization and the exchangeability of individual components.

 - Communication: SOA services have to use an enterprise service bus (ESB) to communicate, while microservices each have their own communication protocol.